segmentio/segment-docs/src/personas/journeys/journeys-logic.md

 ### Evaluating Prior Step Membership

 To evaluate whether a user has ever joined the previous step, Journeys appends the `preceding_step_joined_time` trait to the user’s profile.
 This trait notes when the user initially joined each step.
-To enter a step, users must satisfy both the `preceding_step_audience_member = True` condition and the Journey-defined audience conditions.
+To enter a step, users must satisfy both the `preceding_step_audience_member = True` condition and the step's defined conditions.

 ### Condition Steps

-“Add a condition” steps operate like Personas audiences.
-The defined conditions provide criteria for each step’s audience membership rules.
+“Add a condition” steps operate like [Personas audiences](/docs/personas/audiences/).
+The defined conditions provide criteria for each step’s membership.

 ### Wait Times